Kunlong1994/lab3/Lab-05.md

 # Lab Submission
 For your write up, include:
-* your Arduino code
+1. Your Arduino code
-* .stl (or whatever format) files for your "bopper"
+1. `.stl` or `.svg` files for your "bopper" — if you use some other technique, include the respective supporting material
-* at least one photo of your useless box taken in the MakerLab's Portable Photo Studio (or somewhere else, but of similar quality)
+1. at least one photo of your useless box taken in the MakerLab's Portable Photo Studio (or somewhere else, but of similar quality)
-* a video of your useless box in action.
+1. a video of your useless box in action

 [[images/lightBox.jpg|alt=Image of a light box used to make evenly lit pictures of products and designs.]]